gvwilson/thirdbit/src/fiction/iffy/index.md

 She slowed as she approached the end of the canal.
 Her heart sank.
-Two women were working side by side in the canvas salvage shed, but both were too old to be the person she was hoping to see.
+Two women were working side by side in the canvas shed, but both were too old to be the person she was hoping to see.

 "Hey!"